kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be on the MSR RLOS website of [alumni](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/#!alumni).
 - I have been chosen as a BlackComputeHER Fellow (2022-2023).
 I am honoured!
 - I have been assigned two mentors for Microsoft's Tech Resilience Programme.
+- I received a Grant to attend PEPR (Privacy Engineering Practice and Respect) at S&P Oakland!
+- I get a mention about our project in a writeup by our mentor in the B!tMEX Research blog!
+How cool!
 - I have been assigned a Facebook Research mentor from NCWIT's AiC Program!
 - I have been invited to Asana's AsanaLaunch Technical Prep Series.
 - My research proposal for Summer of Bitc0in has been accepted; research ahoy on my first Bitc0in paper!